Chess in early literature: China

-79 BC - 8 BC - lifetime of Liu Xiang 劉 向, who wrote Shuo yuan, a compilation of early Confucian anecdotes: "Do you still feel like playing xiangqi and dancing?"
-However, "xiangqi", apart from being the name of the chess variant played in China, has also been the name of two other unrelated games.
-(Sources: Meng Changjun Played Xiangqi and Danced with Lady Zheng, The History of Xiangqi and Reference Guide to Classical Book Titles: (3) Sinological Indexes: Other Indices: Shuo yuan.)
+79 BC – 8 BC – lifetime of Liu Xiang 劉 向, who wrote Shuo yuan, a compilation of early Confucian anecdotes: "Do you still feel like playing xiangqi and dancing?".
+The rules of the game are not described in this text, so the ambiguity regarding which game it refers to is unresolved.
+"Xiangqi", apart from being the name of the chess variant played in China, has also been the name of two other unrelated games, and there is no scholarly consensus about it being a precursor to Chaturanga.